 Bumblebees start off with just one queen.
 She’s a lone ranger who finds some good real estate and settles.

 She builds cells to lay her eggs and cares for them until they are old enough to start caring for others.
 This is when she delegates most of her homecare duties and focuses on laying the eggs.
 She only has a few months to do this because she’ll be gone by winter to make way for some of her daughters to become queens.

-The life of a honeybee queen is truly one of entitlement.
-She doesn’t travel without an entourage, which is what a swarm is.
 When the old queen leaves with worker bees, the new queen isn’t left alone.
-If she was, she would starve.
+If she were, she would starve.
 She has enough labor to take care of herself, her young, and the whole honey bee hive.

 The sole responsibility of the queen bee is to lay eggs.
 She doesn’t build combs, doesn’t clean up, doesn’t do laundry, or nurse the babies.
 That is left to her daughters, the worker bees.

 As social insects, honeybees survive through the winter because they form clusters to keep each other warm.